tpope/vim-pathogen/README.markdown

     mkdir -p ~/.vim/autoload ~/.vim/bundle && \
     curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim

+For Neovim installation instructions and paths are the same.

 If you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles`.

 ## Runtime Path Manipulation